 Forrester estimates that 72 percent of retail sales in the U.S. will still take place in-store rather than online for the next several years.
 Shoppers reported they prefer in-store to online because of the convenience to test products (47 percent) and the ability to walk away with an item immediately upon checkout (38 percent).

 2. Support Your Product's Narrative

-With the increase in online and mobile ordering has come a shift toward stronger emphasis on product branding and storytelling.
-Even if you only sell in retail locations, you can’t ignore how the increase of omni-channel marketing has influenced consumer expectations.
+As online and mobile ordering has increased, so has a shift toward emphasizing product branding and storytelling.
+Even if you only sell in retail locations, you can’t ignore how the increase in omnichannel marketing has influenced consumer expectations.
 In brick-and-mortar retail locations, shoppers still expect the higher level of education and delight that online stores provide.
 Try to think of this as an opportunity to add an extra dimension to the customer’s experience at point-of-purchase.

 Whether it’s a small detail on your packaging, a branded endcap display, or the way your product looks side-by-side on a shelf, make sure it contributes to the larger narrative you’re creating through your online presence and social media.

 EXAMPLE: Look at Health-Ade Kombucha's packaging.
 The anchor from their logo is molded into their cap as well as the glass at the top and base of the bottle.